ectrc/snow/readme.md

 - **Blazingly Fast** Written in Go and built upon Fast HTTP, it is extremely fast and can handle any profile action in milliseconds with its caching system.
 - **Profile Changes** Automatically keeps track of profile changes exactly so any external changes are displayed in-game on the next action.
 - **Universal Database** It is possible to add new database types to satisfy your needs.
 Currently, it only supports `postgresql`.
-- **Production Ready** Optimised and tested to be ran in production environments.
-It is also possible to run multiple instances of the backend to scale it horizontally.

 ## What's next?